We have been working on American history as we learn about the 50 states.

 This wigwam model would be a fun addition to a Native American unit study.
 Research how to make a wigwam with your child or students, and then create your own mini version.

-You could also do it as a Thanksgiving craft for kids.
+You could also use this wigwam project as a Thanksgiving craft for kids.
 Add a few figures and they’ll have hours of fun playing with their creation.

 - Thin Cardboard (We used cereal boxes.)